Protected by the 1Password security model, no matter what

 Secret Key.
 1Password creates a private, 128-bit Secret Key to encrypt your data.
 This key never leaves your devices, and it gives your account another line of defense together with your Master Password.

 Account recovery.
-Most website have a password reset feature which relies on a master key in the possession of the service provider.
+Most websites have a password reset feature which relies on a master key in the possession of the service provider.
 Your 1Password account has no such key, so it can only be recovered by people you entrust.
 They alone can help you regain access if you forget your Master Password or lose your Secret Key.

 Secure Remote Password (SRP).
 Most websites send your password to a server when you try to sign in, leaving it vulnerable to interception.
 Your 1Password account uses the SRP protocol to authenticate your login details without sending your Master Password over the Internet, so it can’t be stolen while it’s in transit.